ilebras/academic-kickstart/content/publication/lebras-2022/index.md

   mixed layer are affected directly by atmospheric forcing in this region.
 When northerly winds blow along the Irminger Sea's western boundary current, the Ekman response pushes denser water over lighter water, potentially triggering slantwise convection.
-  We estimate that this down-front wind forcing is four times stronger than air– sea heat flux buoyancy forcing and can mix waters to several times the conventionally defined mixed layer depth.
+  We estimate that this down-front wind forcing is four times stronger than air--sea heat flux buoyancy forcing and can mix waters to several times the conventionally defined mixed layer depth.
 Slantwise convection is not included in most large-scale ocean models, which likely limits their ability to accurately represent subpolar